-Assuming each floor comprises one zone only, the sounder modules/ addressable sounders on the floor are assigned to that zone, and the default ringing mode is set to 'Pulsed'.
+Assuming each floor comprises one zone only, the sounder modules/ addressable sounders on the floor are assigned to that zone, the output response to zonal and the default ringing mode is set to 'Pulsed'.

 When a device is activated, the associated sounders operate continuously and all others are pulsed.
 If, however, each floor comprises more than one zone, the above method is not suitable as only the sounders associated with the activated zone will sound continuously.
 In this case it is necessary to assign devices to a Group, or Groups.